Gas Prices, markets & analysis

 We publish independent price assessments for matured and emerging natural gas markets, as well as in-depth analysis on price drivers, authoritative commentary and daily news.

-We provide our information in a range of gas reports, including a daily spot pricing report, a fortnightly market round-up along with an annual gas hub analysis report.
+We provide our information in a range of gas reports, including our European Spot Gas Markets daily spot pricing report, a fortnightly European Gas Markets market round-up along with our annual European Gas Hub Report.

 Use ICIS information to: